 Students do not automatically receive their grades once their courses are completed.
-By using their Banner ID#, students may go online at http://my.commnet.edu to view grades, print an unofficial transcript, or request an official eTranscript.
+By using their Banner ID number, students may go to myCommNet to view grades, print an unofficial transcript, or request an official eTranscript.
 They may also complete the transcript request form.

-Credit for MAT* 138: Intermediate Algebra: A Modeling Approach requires that the student achieve a grade of B- or better for the course and a score of 35 or higher on the College Level Mathematics portion of the Accuplacer test, a score of 22 or higher on the ACT Math Test, or a score of 570 or better on the mathematics portion of the SAT.
+Credit for MAT* 138: Intermediate Algebra: A Modeling Approach requires that the student achieve a grade of B- or better for the course and a score of 226 or higher on the Advanced Algebra and Functions portion of the Next-Generation Accuplacer Test, a score of 22 or higher on the ACT Math Test, or a score of 570 or better on the mathematics portion of the SAT.
 Please note: SAT tests taken before March 1, 2016 require a math score of 530 or better to satisfy the credit requirement.
 Test scores must be submitted by the high school to the college by July 1 after the course is completed.
 Grading for Accuplacer scores may be subject to change during the year based on anticipated changes in the test structure by the College Board.

 If a student believes that there has been an error or omission in their CCP grade record, they must notify the college Registrar no later than the September 1 after the completion of the course in order to apply for corrections.

 If a student has a Manchester Community College CCP Admissions application on file and applies for corrections within this time period, the college will consider changes/additions to the student’s record if accompanied by a high school transcript documenting the student’s achievement in the articulated course, and a letter from the College Career Pathways Coordinator or a guidance counselor at the high school verifying the student’s status as a CCP student.